top of page

 NeuroSomatic Therapy and NeuroMovement® help you change the way you organize your movement or your posture.
 You show your brain there is a way to move that does not induce pain.

-This change takes place using slowness and mobilizing different, unusual, varied and subtle movement patterns.
+This change takes place by mobilizing different, unusual, varied and subtle movement patterns.
 Additionally, the method works by addressing the intricate links between our brains and our bodies: stress, trauma and anxiety cause pain because they disorganizes your internal nervous system.
 Rest your nervous system while teaching your brain how to reorganize.

 dancer support hand, contact improvisation.jpg